guoxuxu/guoxuxu.github.io/_pages/about.md

 under the supervision of Prof. <a href="http://www.boyangli.org/" style="color: #4ca772; text-decoration: none;">Boyang Albert Li</a>.
 I received my Ph.D. degree from NTU in 2023, where I was supervised by Prof. <a href="https://personal.ntu.edu.sg/han.yu/" style="color: #4ca772; text-decoration: none;">Han Yu</a>.

+> <span style="color:red"> *Hiring!* </span> I am looking for a full-time research associate/research engineer with strong programming skills to work with me on Large Language Models for Health.
+> If you are interested, please send your CV to my email (right at the left sidebar).

 Research
 ------